-Furthermore, in case a more precise measurement of $k_2$ (both amplitude and phase) is obtained, i.e. within an uncertainty of 0.0002, the required measurement of radial or horizontal deformations will be further relaxed (not shown here).
+In case more precise measurements of $k_2$ (both amplitude and phase) are achieved, i.e. within an uncertainty of 0.0002, the required measurement of radial and horizontal deformations will be further relaxed (not shown here).
 In that case, the requirement for the maximum radial displacement will be 150~cm and 116~cm for the 1-$\sigma$ and 2-$\sigma$ confidence levels, respectively.
 These values are 68~cm and 51~cm for the tangential component of the deformation, respectively.
-The precisions required for the phase lags of $h_2$ or $l_2$ are equal to 24$^\circ$ and 22$^\circ$ to obtain confidence levels of 1-$\sigma$ and 2-$\sigma$, respectively.
+The precisions required for the phase lags of $h_2$ and $l_2$ are equal to 24$^\circ$ and 22$^\circ$ to obtain confidence levels of 1-$\sigma$ and 2-$\sigma$, respectively.
+Due to the large overlap between the PDFs of $k_2$ between the two scenarios, we cannot differentiate between them even with high accuracy measurement of $k_2$ alone.
 We summarize the precision required for measuring the radial and horizontal displacements based on different scenarios discussed here in Table~\ref{table:uncertaintiesneeded}.
-Note that the measurements of the $h_2$ and $l_2$ as well as the $\epsilon_{h_2}$ and $\epsilon_{l_2}$ are correlated with each other, and therefore, measuring each of these four quantities are sufficient for the purpose of discriminating between tidal dissipation scenarios.
-We perform our analysis based on both the derivation in this paper (Equations~\ref{finalheatinshellwithlove}) and that in \citet{beuthe19}.
+Note that the measurements of the $h_2$ and $l_2$ as well as the $\epsilon_{h_2}$ and $\epsilon_{l_2}$ are correlated with each other and, therefore, measuring either of these quantities is sufficient for discriminating between tidal dissipation scenarios.
+We perform our analysis based on both the derivation in this paper (equation~\ref{finalheatinshellwithlove}) and that in \citet{beuthe19}.
 We find that the difference in the results is less than 5\%.
-This close approximation indicates the applicability of (Equations~\ref{finalheatinshellwithlove}) in capturing the tidal dissipation in the shell without a direct requirement of \textit{a priori} constraint on the shell's rheology.
+This close approximation indicates the applicability of equation~\ref{finalheatinshellwithlove} in capturing the tidal dissipation in the shell without requiring \textit{a priori} constraint on the shell's rheology.